tailhook/verwalter/doc/concepts.rst

 not important here.
 I.e. if some resources are provided by DC1 for DC2 and for some reason latter lost connectivity or has some other reason to not use requested resources, we just release them on a timeout by looking at appropriate metrics.
-So dialog between data centers looks like the following:
+So dialog between data centers leaders translated to the human language may look like the following:

 .. image:: pic/cross-dc-dialog.svg
    :alt: a dialog between DC1 and DC2 where DC1 requests resources from DC2